Spit XXV

 Spit XXV is the fifth extended play (EP) by the Canadian heavy metal band Kittie, released on September 19, 2025, through Sumerian Records.
-Conceived to celebrate the 25th anniversary of the band's debut album Spit (2000), the EP consists of re-recordings of four of the album's songs with Kittie's current lineup, featuring vocalist and guitarist Morgan Lander, guitarist Tara McLeod, bassist Ivy Vujic and drummer Mercedes Lander.
+Conceived to celebrate the 25th anniversary of the band's debut album Spit (1999), the EP consists of re-recordings of four of the album's songs with Kittie's current lineup, featuring vocalist and guitarist Morgan Lander, guitarist Tara McLeod, bassist Ivy Vujic and drummer Mercedes Lander.
 The band reunited with producer Garth Richardson, who helmed the original album in 1999, and reused much of the same equipment from the original sessions.
 The EP was promoted with the release of music videos for "Spit XXV" and "Do You Think I'm a Whore?
 XXV", and received positive reviews from Classic Rock and Metal Hammer.

 Background and recording

-In January 2000, Kittie released their debut album Spit through Ng and Artemis Records.
+In November 1999, Kittie released their debut album Spit through Ng and Artemis Records.
 The album was a commercial success, charting at number 79 on the US Billboard 200 chart and becoming certified Gold by the Recording Industry Association of America (RIAA).
 In a 2022 interview with MetalSucks, guitarist and vocalist Morgan Lander expressed interest in re-recording Spit for its 25th anniversary, to show how the album's songs would sound with the musicianship of Kittie's current lineup; she cited Taylor Swift's re-recorded albums campaign as an influence.
 In a 2024 interview with Metal Hammer, Morgan said she could "neither confirm nor deny" plans to re-record the album but expressed continued interest in the idea.

 Kittie reunited with Garth Richardson, who originally produced Spit at EMAC Recording Studios in 1999, to record Spit XXV.
 Recording sessions lasted fourteen days, compared to the original album's nine.
 The band used the same amplifiers and several pieces of equipment featured on the original album, with the notable exception of Mercedes Lander's drum kit.
-The album was mixed by Josh Wilbur, who also mixed Kittie's seventh album Fire (2024).
+The EP was mixed by Josh Wilbur, who also mixed Kittie's seventh album Fire (2024).
 Morgan said Kittie decided to only re-record "Spit", "Charlotte", "Do You Think I'm a Whore?" and "Brackish" as they were still playing those songs live, meaning the way the band performed them had changed over time, and because they believed some of Spits songs "may not have translated as well with a more modern twist".